borkdude/clojure-overstapservice/Alternatief.md

 # Clojure: a mature alternative to Java

 This year we celebrate the 25th anniversary of Java, which currently is the most populair programming language.
-At least according to the [TIOBE index](http://www.tiobe.com/index.php/content/paperinfo/tpci/index.html).
-The become the most popular programming language is hard, and surely in the beginning people needed to be convinced.
-This is the way Java was positioned as a better alternative to the mainstream language at the time, C++:
+That is, according to the [TIOBE index](http://www.tiobe.com/index.php/content/paperinfo/tpci/index.html).
+The become the most popular programming language is a difficult feat, and surely in the beginning lots of people need to be convinced.

+This is the way Java was positioned as a better alternative to the language of choice at the time, C++:

 > "We were after the C++ programmers.
 We managed to drag a lot of them about halfway to Lisp."
 >-- Guy Steele, co-auteur van de Java specificatie

-En zo kwam het dus dat vele programmeurs de overstap naar Java maakten, waarmee de eerste helft van het verlichtingspad werd afgelegd.
-Dit artikel gaat over dat tweede gedeelte, de overstap naar Lisp – of in ieder geval: een lisp, volgens Steele het toppunt van productiviteit.
+And so it came to be that many programmers crossed over to Java, moving halfway the path to enlightenment.
+This article is about the second part, switching to Lisp - or in any case: 'a' lisp, the pinnacle of productivity, according to Steele.

-De lisp waar we het over hebben is Clojure, de programmeertaal voor de JVM die in 2007 werd geintroduceerd door Rich Hickey.
-Op de Java One van 2014 mocht Hickey een [praatje](https://www.youtube.com/watch?v=VSdnJDO-xdg) houden, waar hij begon met de volgende [quote](http://thenewstack.io/the-new-stack-makers-adrian-cockcroft-on-sun-netflix-clojure-go-docker-and-more/):
+The lisp we are talking about is Clojure, a programming language for the JVM that was introduced in 2007 by Rich Hickey.
+At the 2014 edition of Java One, Hickey held a [talk](https://www.youtube.com/watch?v=VSdnJDO-xdg).
+Het started off with the following [quote](http://thenewstack.io/the-new-stack-makers-adrian-cockcroft-on-sun-netflix-clojure-go-docker-and-more/):

 > "A lot of the best programmers and the most productive programmers I know are writing everything in Clojure and swearing by it, and then just producing ridiculously sophisticated things in a very short time.
 And that programmer productivity matters."
-> -- Adrian Cockroft, (voormalig) Netflix
+> -- Adrian Cockroft, (former) Netflix

-De pitch van Rich was dat je met Clojure programma’s kunt schrijven die beter en flexibeler zijn, en dat je er bovendien ook productiever mee bent dan met Java.

-Het zal zeker een reden zijn waarom Clojure her en der is omarmd als een volwassen alternatief voor Java.
-Naast het eerder genoemde Netflix geldt dat bijvoorbeeld ook voor de programmeurs bij [WalmartLabs](http://blog.cognitect.com/blog/2015/6/30/walmart-runs-clojure-at-scale):
+The pitch of Rich was that Clojure enables you to write programs that are better and more flexible, and above all makes you much more productive than using Java.

+It could certainly be the reason why a big company like Netflix embraced Clojure as a more mature alternative to Java.
+Another example is [WalmartLabs](http://blog.cognitect.com/blog/2015/6/30/walmart-runs-clojure-at-scale):

 > "Clojure shrinks our code base to about one-fifth the size it would be if we had written in Java"
 > -- Anthony Marcar, architect, WalmartLabs

-De taal heeft zich inmiddels bewezen in de industrie.
-Wellicht voor jou ook een reden om over te stappen op Clojure?
-We zetten hier zeven voordelen van overstappen voor je op een rijtje.
+By now the language has proven itself in the industry.
+Perhaps is a good reason for you the switch to Clojure?
+We listed seven advantages of using Clojure for you.

 ## 1. Clojure is simpel